More about Steph (she/they)

 About my clients

-Perhaps it has taken you time to begin to find your shape— in adolescence or adulthood, you were diagnosed autistic or ADHD, came out as queer, or began to question the beliefs you were raised with.
-If you identify in ways that differ from the dominant culture, I hope to offer a space that affirms your experiences and honors your process.
+Perhaps it has taken you time to begin to find your shape— in adolescence or adulthood, you got an autism or ADHD diagnosis, came out as queer, or began to question the beliefs you were raised with.
+If you identify in ways that differ from the dominant culture, I hope to offer a space that and honors your experiences and your process.

 I believe you’re the expert in your own life.
-As a therapist, I may bring reflections, observations, or knowledge, but our work together is collaborative and shaped by your lived experience.
+As a therapist, I offer curiosity and reflection, but our work together will be collaborative and directed by your goals.

-The people I work with are often navigating one or more of the following:
+Many of the people I work with would describe themselves as one or more of the following:

 I work with adults and adolescents ages 16+ in Washington State.
 Please contact me if you would like to schedule a free 20-minute consult.